mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --data-checksums

-  Enables table checksums with the data
+  Disables table checksums with the data

 .. option:: --schema-checksums